igasparini/RockBarrierAnalytica/README.md

 ﻿# RockBarrierAnalytica
-Flexible rockfall barrier impact simulation in Taichi Lang.
+Hybrid DEM/FEM explicit simulation of an impact on a flexible rockfall barrier in Taichi Lang.